Missing Multiple Teeth? Affordable Implant- Supported Dentures in Southeast, MI May Be Your Answer!

 About 12 million older adults are missing a full arch of teeth, while nearly 23 million have lost all of their teeth.
 If you suffer from multiple tooth loss, you likely have trouble biting, chewing or speaking.

-You may also have noticed changes in how your teeth fit together or even in your appearance.
+You may also have noticed changes in how your teeth fit together or in your appearance.
 Implant-supported dentures from My Family Dental are a more permanent option to traditional dentures.
 They offer the comfortable, secure tooth replacement solution you need to enjoy a healthy, attractive smile.

 Snap-On Dentures (Implant-Supported Dentures) vs Traditional Dentures